-Note: The signing-algorithm configuration parameter is only available in Liberator versions 4.5.7 and above.
+Note: The hashing-algorithm configuration parameter is only available in Liberator versions 4.5.7 and above.

 The only supported values are md5 and sha256.

-Earlier versions of Liberator use the MD5withRSA digital signature algorithm, which is compatible with KeyMaster's default setting.
+Earlier versions of Liberator use the MD5withRSA digital signature algorithm, which is compatible with KeyMaster's default setting (but is now considered insecure).